AdobeDocs/commerce-frontend-core/src/pages/ui-components/image-preview.md

 ---
-group: ui-components-guide
-title: ImagePreview Component
+title: ImagePreview Component | Commerce Frontend Development
+decsription:
 contributor_name: Shankar Konar
 contributor_link: https://github.com/konarshankar07
 ---

+# ImagePreview component

 The ImagePreview component implements an inline preview of an image, which is typically used in conjunction with a grid of image search results.
 Users can expand a more detailed preview of an image in-line with other image search results, and they have the ability to click on "next" or "previous" arrows to navigate to another image's detailed preview.